Jim Stynes: Reactions to death and legacy

+Jim Stynes Foundation

+The Jim Stynes Foundation is a nonprofit founded in 2015 to "continue developing programs and initiatives that embody resilience, prioritizes mental health and shapes our future".

+Jim Stynes Community Leadership Award

+Established in 2012, the year of Stynes' passing, the Jim Stynes Community Leadership Award is an A$20,000 awarded annually to "current AFL and AFLW players who demonstrate a commitment to the community and helping others" to be given to the charity or community program of the winner's choosing.
+The award is given at the ceremony for the Brownlow Medal, and it has been awarded to Daniel Jackson (2012), Zac Smith (2013), Beau Waters (2014), Dennis Armfield (2015), Jimmy Bartel (2016), Jack Hombsch (2017), Neville Jetta (2018), Stephen Coniglio (2019), Bachar Houli (2020), Travis Boak (2021), Joel Selwood (2022), Sam Docherty (2023), and Reilly O'Brien (2024; AFL) and Madi Scanlon (2024; AFLW).
+The Jim Stynes Community Leadership Award is currently a joint venture between the AFL and the Jim Stynes Foundation.
+As of 2023, A$220,000 has been distributed among various charities and community programs.

 Personal life

 Stynes' family has a strong history in Gaelic football.
 His uncle Joe Stynes was an All-Ireland Gaelic footballer with Dublin (1923).
 His younger brother Brian won an All-Ireland with Dublin (1995).
 Jim played against Brian in the International Rules Series against Ireland many times.
-Brian followed Jim to play professional Australian Rules at Melbourne; however, he returned to Ireland having played just 2 senior games in 1992.
+Brian followed Jim to play professional Australian rules at Melbourne; however, he returned to Ireland having played just two senior games in 1992.

 Another younger brother, David, also played both Gaelic football and Australian rules, albeit at an amateur level, having played in the Ireland national Australian rules football team.
 He was the first player to win the cup twice, being a member of the winning team in the 2002 International Cup and 2011 International Cup.
 His cousin Chris Stynes is a former Major League Baseball utility player.

 Family

 Jim Stynes and his wife, Samantha, had a daughter, Matisse, and a son, Tiernan.